⚑Running glifs via the API

 inputs

-for now only strings values are allowed
+for now only string values are allowed

 You can either use a positional array: